Memorial Hall Museum, Deerfield MA

 How Beer Shaped the Bay State

-107 Main Street, Old Deerfield (at the Indian House Memorial)
+107 Main Street, Old Deerfield, at the Indian House Memorial

-We are proud to introduce our most ambitious exhibit ever, titled “Brewing Massachusetts: How Beer Shaped the Bay State,” made possible by a grant from Massachusetts Office of Travel & Tourism (MOTT).
-Through rare artifacts, photographs, and documents, this exhibit will tell the story of Massachusetts brewers from the Pilgrims to the present.
-The exhibit will be held in a replica of an 18th century tavern used during the Revolutionary War at the Indian House Memorial located at 107 Main street in Old Deerfield.
+We are proud to introduce Brewing Massachusetts: How Beer Shaped the Bay State, made possible by a grant from Massachusetts Office of Travel & Tourism (MOTT).
+Through rare artifacts, photographs, and documents, this exhibit tells the story of Massachusetts brewers from the Pilgrims to the present.
+It will be on view in a replica of an 18th century tavern used during the Revolutionary War at the Indian House Memorial at 107 Main Street in Old Deerfield.
 Tickets will be $5.
 PVMA members FREE; children 12 & under FREE; and students with ID are free.

 No state has been more impacted by brewing than Massachusetts.
 But this story hasn’t been told in one place, until now.
-“Brewing Massachusetts” will be open this season, during the 250th anniversary of 1776, a landmark nationwide event that will shine a spotlight on American history.
+Brewing Massachusetts will be open this season, during the 250th anniversary of 1776, a landmark nationwide event that will shine a spotlight on American history.
+Learn more about the exhibit, programming, and sponsors here.

-To honor this revolutionary history, we are crafting a free historic statewide event, titled “Brewing the Revolution.”
+To honor this revolutionary history, we are crafting a free historic statewide event, titled Brewing the Revolution.
 This scavenger hunt will bring participants to historic Revolutionary taverns and brewing sites across the state.
-The scavenger hunt will take place from May 24th-June 27th, 2026, and is open to everyone ages 13 and up, free to play, and participants can win a variety of prizes. https://memorialhalldeerfield.org/tc-events/brewing-massachusetts/
+The scavenger hunt will take place from May 24–June 27, 2026, and is open to everyone ages 13 and up, free to play, and participants can win a variety of prizes.
+Get started here.

 Pioneer Valley Picture Show